Ofadiman/data-structures/readme.md

 - `Pop`: Remove and return the top element of the stack, or return an error if the stack is empty.
 - `Push`: Add a new element to the top of the stack.
 - `Size`: Return the current number of elements in the stack.
+- `Serialize`: Convert a stack into a JSON-formatted string representing an array of its items.

 **Stack data structure use cases:**